GDPR Privacy Statement

 Access to data

 You have a right to access your personal data held by us and you can exercise that right by contacting us below.
-Our aim is to respond to a request promptly and within the legally required limit of one month of receipt.
+Our aim is to respond to a valid request within the statutory limit of one month.
+Under the DUAA, this timeline may be paused (‘stopping the clock’) if we require reasonable clarification from you to identify the specific data you are requesting.

 Update of personal data